Treia/nerdcommenter/README.md

 Edited nerdcommenter so that sexy comments in C follow 42 school guidelines.

-You need to put let g:NERDSpaceDelims = 1 in your .vimrc
+You need to put let g:NERDSpaceDelims = 1 in your .vimrc.

 <leader>cs is the default binding for sexy comments.

 Everything else if left unchanged.

 # NERD Commenter